kvarv/LightBus/readme.md

 #LightBus

 **LightBus** is a lightweight in-process bus, which pretty much makes it an implementation of the mediator pattern. **LightBus**, insipired by [NServiceBus](http://www.particular.net/) and the CQRS pattern, allows you to send messages (commands, events, queries) to registered recipients in a decoupled manner.
-Recipients are defined by message handler marker interfaces and lets you encapsulate business operations in a single class, which in turn is registered and instantiated by an IoC container.
+Recipients, i.e. message handlers, are defined by marker interfaces and lets you encapsulate business operations in a single class, which in turn is registered and instantiated by an IoC container.

 Typical use case is directly behind your service boundary, for example server side behind a service interface like ASP.NET Web Api, ASP.NET MVC, Nancy, ServiceStack, WCF etc.